 Many brokerages and real estate services offer built-in rebates and cash back for home buyers.
 But not all programs are created equal: some brands offer higher buyer savings, but with service tradeoffs.
 Others don't guarantee the full amount, or are available only in a handful of markets.

-Clever Real Estate is an agent-matching service that connects you with the best local agents for free.
-If you buy a home with a Clever agent, you’ll get Clever Cash Back after closing on eligible homes over $150,000.
-We like cash back rebates better than commission rebates because it frees you to spend the money on whatever you want.
-To give you an idea of how much money that can be, you’d get cash back after purchasing a $500,000 house.
+Clever Real Estate is a service that connects you with the best local agents for free.
+If you buy a home with a Clever agent, you may qualify for Clever Cash Back after closing on eligible homes over $150,000.

-» MORE: Match with a top local Clever agent, get Clever Cash Back
+» Match with a top local Clever agent, get Clever Cash Back

 Redfin